-While the iconic Taj Mahal, incredible Amber Fort in Jaipur and holy River Ganges in Varanasi easily find their way to the top of every traveler’s wish list, there’s so much more to see and do in India that often gets forgotten.
-In this week’s photo showcase we have highlighted ten incredible off the beaten track experiences and hidden gems in India that are just waiting to be explored, from the fascinating tribal communities of Orissa to serene Dal Lake in Kashmir and the snow-capped peaks of Ladakh.
+The iconic Taj Mahal, incredible Amber Fort in Jaipur, and the holy River Ganges in Varanasi.
+These places easily find their way to the top of every traveller’s wish list.
+However, there’s so much more to see and do in India.
+In this week’s photo showcase, we have highlighted ten incredible off the beaten track experiences and hidden gems in India that are just waiting to be explored and discovered.
+From the tribal communities of Orissa to serene Dal Lake in Kashmir and the snow-capped peaks of Ladakh, where are you heading?.

 Start planning your off the beaten track adventure to India now and discover these gems for yourself.

 Located on the north eastern coast of India, strewn with meadows, forest and terraced valleys; Orissa is home to a number of colourful tribes.
 Meet the members of these communities and discover the diversity of race, language and culture that each tribe possesses.
 Learn about their fascinating customs and browse their wares at tribal markets selling local handicrafts.

 Located at the foot of the Himalayas in the northwestern part of India, Kashmir has only recently reopened to tourism.
 And now the region is just waiting to be explored.
 Here travellers can live aboard a houseboat on serene Dal Lake.
 Discover the beautiful terraced Mughal Gardens that line its shores, barter at floating markets, and learn about the unique way of life that still prevails here.